How to Make a Simple Benchtop Router Table (With Table Fence)

 How to Set Up and Use a Benchtop Router Table

 Before setting up and using the router table make sure the router is turned off and unplugged.
-Use safety devices, especially push pads and safety glasses, when working on a router table.
+Make sure to use all necessary safety devices, especially push pads, push blocks, and safety glasses.
+These devices help in preventing accidents and offer protection against flying debris.

 The steps below describe how to set up and use a benchtop router table.

-1. Attach the router table to the worktable with clamps
+1. Attach the router table to the worktable with clamps.
+This ensures a stable working surface and prevents any unwanted movement during operations.

-3. Install the table fence and the dust collector
+3. Install the table fence and the dust collector.
+The fence guides the workpiece accurately, while the dust collector helps in maintaining a clean workspace.

-5. Place the workpiece against the table fence and make a cut
+4. Turn on the router, place the workpiece against the table fence, and slowly make a cut.

 How to make a benchtop router table.
 Homemade router table.